argonium/beetle-cli/README.md

 ```

 You will normally want to run this command multiple times.
 For example,
 if you want 1000 rows of sample data, use the command "run 1000".
+Each
+row will be different.

+## Grouping lines in a CSV file having the same key
+TODO

 ## Compiling and running the application
 To compile the application from the command-line, you'll need